xxfoundation/elixxir-gateway/README.md

 # The max age of a bucket without activity before it is removed.
 (Default 10s)
 bucketMaxAge: 10s

+# time.Duration used to calculate lower bound of when to replace TLS cert, based on its expiry (default 30 days)
+certReplaceWindow: 720h

+# Maximum random delay for cert replacement after reaching the start of CertReplaceWindow (default 5 days)
+maxCertReplaceDelay: 120h
 ```

 ## Command line flags